jamesjh-lee/xor/README.md

 # XOR
-plot a output of XOR model using DNN
+plotting a output of XOR model using DNN

 ## requirements (python packages)
 - tensorflow 2.x